cityjson/RhinoCityJSON/README.md

 The semantic data will be stored per surface at: Properties->Object-Attribute User Text.
 Additionally the LoD and major object types will be used to create a hiarchy of layers.
 Semantic values with a * are inherited from the parent object.

+### Filter
+The filter component filters the semantic data based on a key/value pair.
+The output of this component can be fed directly in the Information manager to filter the geometry

+Input:
+* Information Keys.
+The keys of semantic info, this can be either Surface Info Keys or Object Info Keys.
+* Info Values.
+The values of semantic info, this can be either Surface Info Values or Object Info Values.
+* Filter Info Key.
+The key that is used to filter on
+* Filter Info Value(s).
+The values that are tested against
+* Equals/ Not Equals.
+A boolean, if true the component will return the objects or surfaces where the values match, if false the component will return the objects or surfaces where the values do not math.

+Output:
+* Filtered Info Values.
+The Values of the objects/surfaces that match the requested query.

+Note that this component does not filter the geometry, the Information Manager does this.

-### Information Divider
+### Information Manager
 The Object Info Keys and Object Info Values can not be directly used by the bakery component.
-The Information Divider enables this data to be used.
+The Manager Divider enables this data to be used.
+The Information Manager also resolves the collecting of geometry based on the Filter component output

 Input:
+* Geometry.
+A list of single surface Breps.
 * Surface Info Keys.
 The keys of semantic info that corresponds 1:1 with the geometry output of the Reader component.
 * Surface Info Values.
 The values of semantic info that corresponds 1:1 with the geometry output of the Reader component.
 * Object Info Keys.
 The keys of sematic info that corresponds with the object (names).